Thurston's sphere packings on 3-dimensional manifolds, I: Admissible space of Thurston's sphere packing metrics for a tetrahedron

 By Corollary \ref{nondegenerate condition for tetrahedron}, $r=(r_1, r_2, r_3, r_4)\in \mathbb{R}^4_{>0}$ is a degenerate Thurston's sphere packing metric if and only if the corresponding $\kappa=(\kappa_1, \kappa_2, \kappa_3, \kappa_4)\in \mathbb{R}^4_{>0}$ satisfies

-\begin{remark} Similar decomposition of $Q$ in (\ref{decomposition of Q}) appears in \cite{G1,G2} for tangential sphere packings. $h_l$ in (\ref{h_i}) is the signed distance $h_{ijk,l}$ of the geometric center $c_{ijkl}$ of the tetrahedron to the face $\{jkl\}$ up to some positive factor if the tetrahedron is nondegenerate.
-In fact, we have
+\begin{remark} Similar decomposition of $Q$ in (\ref{decomposition of Q}) appears in \cite{G1,G2} for tangential sphere packings. $h_l$ in (\ref{h_i}) is closely related to the signed distance $h_{ijk,l}$ of the geometric center $c_{ijkl}$ of the tetrahedron to the face $\{ijk\}$.
+More precisely, if the tetrahedron is nondegenerate, we have

 where $A_{ijk}$ is the area of the triangle $\{ijk\}$ and $V_{ijkl}$ is the volume of the tetrahedron.
 Please refer to Subsection \ref{subsection definition of discrete Laplacian} for the definition of geometric center and signed distance and refer to Subsubsection \ref{subsection simple case of negative Lap} for the derivation of the formula (\ref{relation of h_{ijkl} and h_4}).
 Note that $h_{ijk,l}$ is defined only for nondegenerate sphere packing metrics, while $h_l$ is defined for any $r=(r_1, r_2, r_3, r_4)\in \mathbb{R}^4_{>0}$. \end{remark}